mr-adult/tree-iterators-rs/README.md

 ## Getting Started

 The easiest way to get started is to simply add this crate as a dependency and add a using statement to pull in its prelude (tree_iterators_rs::prelude).
 You can then create your data structure using the TreeNode struct provided and build on top of it.
 This struct provides the default implementation of all functionality in this crate.
-The methods that come attached to this struct include the following (all of which can be found in [this file](https://github.com/mr-adult/tree-iterators-rs/blob/main/src/prelude.rs file):
+The methods that come attached to this struct include the following (all of which can be found in [this file](https://github.com/mr-adult/tree-iterators-rs/blob/main/src/prelude.rs)):
-- Owned Iterator APIs - these take ownership of the TreeNode similar to an into_iter() call.
+- Owned Iterator APIs - these take ownership of the TreeNode similarly to an into_iter() call.
 	- bfs()
 	- dfs_preorder()
 	- dfs_postorder()
-- Mutable borrow APIs - these do not take ownership and behave similar to an iter_mut() call.
+- Mutable borrow APIs - these do not take ownership and behave similarly to an iter_mut() call.
 	- bfs_iter_mut()
 	- dfs_preorder_iter_mut()
 	- dfs_postorder_iter_mut()